 Flows through Waterton Canyon have held steady at 65 cfs for the past few weeks.
 With Strontia Springs sitting at 86% capacity and Deckers flows at 200 cfs, there’s a decent chance we will see a bump in flow over the coming weeks.
 65 cfs is a productive level but with warm summer afternoons upon us, a bump in flow would help regulate afternoon water temperatures.
 Until flows increase, keep an eye on water temps after 12 pm, and postpone fishing if temps reach 67 degrees.
 Nymphing is the most consistent tactic right now, but don't rule out dry fly or dry dropper setups.
-Midge, BWO and caddis hatches will encourage trout to feed on the surface, so keep an eye out for hatch activity and rising trout.
+Midge, PMD, caddis and stonefly hatches will encourage trout to feed on the surface, so keep an eye out for hatch activity and rising trout.
 These trout are eager to feed this time of year and aren’t overly selective.
 When nymphing, lead with a larger attractor pattern such as a Copper John, Guide’s Choice Hare’s Ear, Pheasant Tail, Pat’s Rubber Legs or Electric Caddis.
 Below one of those patterns, trail a midge pupa, baetis emerger, caddis pupa or Rainbow Warrior.
 All of the patterns mentioned above are productive nymphs for a dry dropper setup as well.
 Elk Hair Caddis, Amy’s Ants and Hippy Stompers are buoyant dry flies that are capable of trailing 1-2 nymphs and even some split shot.
-Until flows rise above 300 cfs, trout will spread out across the river and feed in pools, runs, pocket water, riffles and transitions.
-Due to volatile flows over the past few weeks, bright and flashy patterns have been highly productive when water clarity decreases.
+Unless flows rise above 250 cfs, trout will spread out across the river and feed in pools, runs, pocket water, riffles and transitions.